Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Two ways of defining the Gutzwiller factor in the presence of extra orderings

 There are two intuitive ways how this can be achieved, namely \begin{enumerate} \item We can ``split'' every double occupancy, separating the electrons (one $\uparrow$ and one $\downarrow$) to different, previously empty sites.
-Such operation would not change the global magnetization of the system ($m \equiv n_{\uparrow} -n_{\downarrow}$) but it would modify the proportion of the number of the single occupied $|\!\uparrow \rangle$ states to the number of $|\!\downarrow \rangle$ states. \item We can ``erase'' the double occupancies.
+Such operation would not change the global magnetization of the system ($m \equiv n_{\uparrow} -n_{\downarrow}$) but it would modify the proportion between the number of sites occupied by spin-up and down electrons.

+\item We can ``erase'' the double occupancies.
 However, such action would change the number of electrons in the system.
 Therefore, to restore the previous number of electrons, we can \emph{proportionally} add \emph{up} and \emph{down} electrons to previously empty sites.
 This operation would keep the proportion of the number of single occupied states with the spin \emph{up} to those with the spin \emph{down}, but it would modify the global magnetization of the system. \end{enumerate}